-A whole range of activities are available to the children which include: role play in the home corner or through dressing-up; painting; modelling using play dough; cooking; puzzles and games; reading in the book corner; story time, music and singing.
+A whole range of activities are available to the children which include: role play in the home corner or through dressing-up; painting; modelling using play dough; cooking; puzzles and games; reading in the quiet corner; story time, music and singing.
 These activities are usually centred on topics which have evolved through establishing an interest of a child, or group of children and cover the objectives of the early learning goals within the EYFS curriculum.
-The children are encouraged to express their ideas and feelings, to work independently and also within the group.
+The children are encouraged to express their ideas and feelings, to work independently and also within a group.

 Song and story time

 The session ends with story time and action songs – all of which contribute to the child’s mathematical, communication and language development through repetitive rhythm and rhyme.
 It encourages children to become familiar with books and begin to develop a keen interest in early year’s literature.